-In later times, Engur was essentially superseded by Enki, the Sumerian god of water, wisdom, water, and crafts whom we will meet later on.
+In later times, Engur was essentially superseded by Enki, the Sumerian god of water, wisdom, and crafts.
 One version of the myth states that when Enlil proposed the idea of creating humans to Nammu, she told him that she could make such beings with the help of Enki — who was also her son.
 Another version attributes the idea to Nammu herself.

 Either way, she went on to enlist the help of Enki to create a clay figurine in the image of the gods themselves.
 She then proceeded to turn it into a living, breathing human with the help of seven goddesses including Ninmah, who played the role of a midwife.

 An, the Sumerian deity who ruled heaven, was the most important god, and the most important deity, in the religion overall.
-Despite his position in the mythological hierarchy of ancient Sumer, there are almost no surviving visual depictions of him, and written ones are vague and inconsistent.
+Despite his position in the mythological hierarchy of this ancient civilization, there are almost no surviving visual depictions of him, and written ones are vague and inconsistent.

 The only consistent aspect of any visual portrayals is his symbol, which was a horned cap.
 The god of heaven or the sky, he was also the patron god of the city of Uruk.
 Essentially the supreme lord of all the gods and mortals according to Mesopotamian religion.